flsinternationaldev/fls-international/src/netlify-content/pages/dynamic/programs/specialty-tours/boston-summer.md

   minimumAge: 12
   durationRelation: 3
-specialty-tour-description: As one of America's oldest cities and the country's educational capitol, Boston is a unique pace to soak up American cultures while you sharpen your English skills.
-Our ESL and activity program at Suffolk University is the perfect way for you to enjoy the best of Boston's many highlights while working on your language abilities!
+specialty-tour-description: As one of America's oldest cities and the country's educational capital, Boston is a unique place to soak up American culture while you sharpen your English skills.
+Our ESL and activity program at is the perfect way for you to enjoy the best of Boston's many highlights while working on your language abilities!
+Our program is located on the campus of Suffolk University, set in the vibrant heart of Boston!
 activities-and-excursions: |-
   * Newbury Street
-  * Faneuil Hall/Quincy Market
+  * Faneuil Hall and Quincy Market
-  * Beacon Hill & the State House
+  * Beacon Hill and the State House
   * Harvard University and Harvard Square
   * Prudential Center
   * New England Aquarium